Fine Arts Center (Massachusetts): Mission statement

 The Fine Arts Center seeks to engage and inspire the campus and regional communities in the arts through a broad array of exemplary performances, exhibitions, and educational programs.

 Since its founding in 1975, the Fine Arts Center has been a central force in the cultural, social and academic life of the university, the Five College campuses, and the Pioneer Valley of Western Massachusetts.
 The Fine Arts Center's combination of educational, visual, and performing arts programs not only makes it unique, but also helps meet the diverse needs of scholars, faculty, students, alumni and the broader community.

 Performance venues

 Tillis Performance Hall

 The 2000-seat performance hall within the Fine Arts building was the main venue on the campus before the Mullins Center was opened in 1993.

 The hall is still active with performances by a variety of musical genres and other acts from around the world.
 Of the 30,000 people who attended shows in 2012, 68 percent were from Hampshire County, 13 percent were from Franklin County and 6 percent came from Hampden County.
 The other 4,000 attendees came from southern New Hampshire and Vermont, the area surrounding Hartford, Connecticut, Worcester County and the Berkshires.

 Musical acts and shows are attended by a collection of college students, local residents and families.

-The performance space was renamed from the Concert Hall to the Tillis Performance Hall in October of 2021.
+The performance space was renamed from the Concert Hall to the Tillis Performance Hall in October 2021.